What is Cutlery?

-It is also known as a French knife, it is usually an extension of a Chef’s hand.
-This is so because it is the most common knife used for various operational jobs in the kitchen such as chopping, slicing, etc. The length of the blade is usually 8 to 12 inches.
+A chef’s knife, also known as a French knife, is usually an extension of a Chef’s hand.
+This is so because it is the most common knife used for various operational jobs in the kitchen, such as chopping, slicing, etc. The length of the blade is usually 8 to 12 inches.

 2. Paring Knife

-The paring knife is also known as a Fruit knife, it is usually used for small jobs such as paring apples, taking wedges of lemon, hulling strawberries, etc. The blade is usually 3-4 inches long.
+The paring knife, also known as a Fruit knife, is usually used for small jobs such as paring apples, taking wedges of lemon, hulling strawberries, etc. The blade is usually 3–4 inches long.

 3. Tourne Knife

-It is also known as a Bird’s beak knife, which is the same size as that of a paring knife, the only difference is that the cutting blade is slightly curved to facilitate the cutting of a vegetable into a barrel shape.
+The Tourne Knife, also known as a bird’s beak knife, is the same size as that of a paring knife; the only difference is that the cutting blade is slightly curved to facilitate the cutting of a vegetable into a barrel shape.

 4. Boning knife

-A boning knife has a thinner and shorter blade than a Chef’s knife and is used to cut meat away from the bone.
-The heel of the knife is slightly curved so that the knife can rest on the bone whilst deboning.
+A boning knife has a thinner and shorter blade than a chef’s knife and is used to cut meat away from the bone.
+The heel of the knife is slightly curved so that the knife can rest on the bone while deboning.